stemkit-collection/stemkit-git/README.md

 `git clone -o remote-gh-stm-git ...` would do, the only difference being the local branch called `workspace` instead of `master`.

+> ##### _FYI_: You may pick any other folder name for the locaiton of your repository instead of `~/projects/workspace`, the main branch will still be named `workspace` (you may rename it later if desired)

+The last step in setup is to modify your `~/.gitconfig` file to make your Git aware of the features provided by this facility (unless you've already done it for another workspace).

+The easiest way to achieve this would be to issue the following command:

     git config --global --add include.path projects/workspace/config/dot-gitconfig

+You are done!
+To make sure that everything works as expected please run the following command and observe its output:

+    $ git check-stm-master && echo SUCCESS
+    Master workspace: <your-home-folder>/projects/workspace
+    SUCCESS

+Any other outcome would mean that something went wrong, in which case please check the troubleshooting section (when available) or contact the author.